kishoor-nm/DermexaVision/README.md

 # Prediction

-To classify a new skin image
+Predict the skin condition for a new image using:

 ```bash
 python src/predict.py
 ```

-The script loads the saved model and predicts the corresponding skin disease class.
+The script loads the trained model (`best_model.keras`) and returns the predicted skin disease class.

 ---

-# Downloading the Trained Model
+# Trained Model

-The trained model is **not included in the repository** because GitHub repositories have a maximum file size limit of **100 MB**.
+The trained model is **not stored directly in the repository** because it exceeds GitHub's 100 MB file size limit.

-You can download the trained model from the **GitHub Releases** section.
+You can download the latest trained model from the repository's **Releases** page.

-After downloading, place it inside:
+After downloading, place the model in:

 ```text
 models/
 └── best_model.keras
 ```

-Then run the prediction script normally.
+The prediction and evaluation scripts will automatically load the model from this location.

 ---